WsCandy/zRSv2/README.md

-		this 		// The this keyword refers to the slide that you are transitioning to. e.target 	// The slide number you are going to.
+		this 		// The this keyword refers to the slide that you are transitioning to. e.target 	// The slide number you are going to. e.current 	// The current slide you're on, before transition.

 	}